 How do they get paid?

-How an accountant or a CPA gets paid matters as well.
 Some professionals charge by the hour, while others charge a flat fee.

 Don’t believe someone if they tell you that they cannot provide an estimate for their services.
 They either need additional information from you to provide an accurate quote, or they may be hiding something.